rohitgeddam/FindMyRoomie/CONTRIBUTING.md

 * If you are fixing a bug, make sure you add a test and ensure that it fails before you go fix the bug.
 * Always add a test.
 * If it is a new feature, open an issue to discuss it with any of the maintainers.
+* Our GitHub Discussions can be used to discuss some potential features or aout bug fixes.
 Thank you and looking forward to your contributions!